 Imagine your baby’s face lighting up when you peek out from behind your hands, laughter bubbling up as they recognize you.
 Peekaboo isn’t just a playful moment; it’s an essential tool for developing your child’s cognitive, social, and emotional skills.
-By understanding its benefits and learning how to play effectively, you can enhance your little one’s growth in fun and engaging ways.
-Let’s explore how to make the most of this timeless game.
+By understanding its benefits and learning how to play effectively, you can support your little one’s growth in fun and engaging ways.

 Understanding the Cognitive Benefits of Peekaboo

-When you play peekaboo with a baby, you mightn’t realize just how much this simple game contributes to their cognitive development.
+When you play peekaboo with a baby, this simple game contributes more to their cognitive development than it might seem.

-This playful interaction helps babies grasp the concept of object permanence—the understanding that objects still exist, even when they’re out of sight.
-By repeatedly hiding your face, you’re teaching them that things can come and go, which enhances their memory and recognition skills.
+The game helps babies grasp object permanence — the understanding that things still exist even when they’re out of sight.
+Each time you hide your face, you’re showing them that things can disappear and come back, which builds memory and recognition skills.

 Enhancing Social Skills Through Play